Our Book: Self-Editing for Fiction Writers

-You shouldn’t consciously work on your voice as you write, but there is a way to encourage it when you get to the self-editing stage.
-Start by rereading a short story, scene, or chapter as if you were reading it for the first time.
-Whenever you come to a sentence or phrase that gives you a little jab of pleasure, that makes you say, “Ah, yes,” that sings—highlight that passage in a color you like (we use yellow) or underline it.
+But though you shouldn’t consciously work on your voice as you write, there is a way to encourage it when you get to the self-editing stage.
+Start by rereading a short story, scene, or chapter as if you were reading it for the first time (rather as you would read in self-editing for proportion).
+Whenever you come to a sentence or phrase that gives you a little jab of pleasure, that makes you say, “Ah, yes,” that sings—highlight that passage in a color you like (we use yellow) or underline it. ...

 Then go through and read aloud all the sentences you highlighted or underlined.
 Don’t analyze them for the moment, just try to absorb their rhythm or fullness or simplicity or freshness or whatever made them sing to you.
 What you’ve been reading aloud will represent, for now, your voice at its most effective.
 And making yourself conscious of it in this mechanical way will strengthen it as you continue your work.

 Now read through the same section again, and when you come to those passages that make you wince or that seem to fall flat, just draw a wavy line under them.
 Go back and read consecutively all the passages you didn’t like, and this time try to analyze what makes them different from the passages that sang to you.
 Is the writing flat?
 Strained?
 Awkward?
 Obvious?
 Pedestrian?
 Forced?
 Vague or abstract?